 Nyishi Tribe – Genesis

-Nyishis are believed to have come from Burma (now Myanmar) and Tibet, where Mangoloid tribal groups with same cultural practices are still active.
+Nyishis are believed to have come from Burma (now Myanmar) and Tibet, where Mangoloid tribal groups with the same cultural practices are still active.

 This hunter-warrior tribe believes that they are the descendants of Abo-Tani – a mythical forefather.